nextstrain/docs.nextstrain.org/src/guides/bioinformatics/filtering-and-subsampling.rst

    the file paths referenced by the ``augur subsample`` config.
 While optional, using it ensures that changes to those files will trigger this rule to re-run.

+   :py:func:`augur.subsample.get_parallelism` is a helper function that returns the degree of parallelism based on the ``augur subsample`` config.
+While optional, using it allows Snakemake to allocate an optimal amount of threads.

 Other options (less ideal):